tgoncalv/CentraleLyon-1yearProjects/README.md

 ## 06. Backtracking algorithm

 Understanding the backtracking algorithm and implementing to solve the Knight's tour problem.
 The problem is the following: given a chessboard with a specific number of squares, a knight needs to visit every squares exactly once.

+## 07. Locating text in images

+A MatLab project aiming at locating text in images using basic algorithms.

+## 08. HOG

+Use Histograms of Oriented Gradients (HOG) to analyze images and determine their similarity.
+The project has been coded in MatLab.